nosas/blog/toonvision/multiclassification/article.md

 The Cog vs Toon dataset is imbalanced, with much of the dataset belonging to the Cog class.
 However, the Cog dataset is also imbalanced.
 Our goal is ~30 samples per Cog entity, with at least 5 samples per street.
-The dataset cotains neither 30 samples per Cog entity nor 5 samples per street for all Cog entities.
+The dataset contains neither 30 samples per Cog entity nor 5 samples per street for all Cog entities.

 These imbalances are merely another hurdle that we must overcome.
 In the future, we'll have automated data pipelines which include image annotations.